 Dr. George Henry Alexander Clowes, his wife Edith Whitehill Clowes and their two sons, Allen W. Clowes and Dr. George H.A.
 Clowes, Jr., incorporated The Clowes Fund in Indianapolis, Indiana, in 1952.
 The foundation was established with a broad mandate to support education and the literary, fine and performing arts.
 Social services soon became a focus for support.

-During their lifetimes, Dr. and Mrs. Clowes amassed an extensive art collection, primarily of paintings by European Old Masters, which hung in Westerley, their Indianapolis home.
-After the death of Dr. Clowes, the collection became property of the foundation, which took over responsibility for its maintenance and public display.
-In 1971, the Clowes Collection was moved to the Clowes Pavilion, a newly built wing of the Indianapolis Museum of Art (IMA), on indefinite loan.
-In 1999, the directors of the Fund voted to donate the entire collection to the museum over a period of years.
+During their lifetimes, Dr. and Mrs. Clowes amassed an extensive art collection, primarily of paintings by European Old Masters, which hung in their Indianapolis home, Westerley.
+After the death of Dr. Clowes, the collection became property of the foundation.
+In 1971, the Fund moved the collection to the Clowes Pavilion, a newly built wing of the Indianapolis Museum of Art (IMA), on indefinite loan.
+In 1999, the Fund board voted to donate the entire collection to the museum over a period of years.

-Although none of founding quartet is still alive, the Fund is governed by Clowes family representatives from the third and fourth generations.
-In addition to family members, the board includes the civic and professional knowledge of two Indiana and two Massachusetts residents.
+Although none of the founding quartet survives, the Fund is governed by Clowes family representatives from the third and fourth generations, and two additional representatives round out the board with their civic and professional knowledge.

 The Clowes Fund began the new millennium with its first professional executive and a new office in Indianapolis.
-In 2001, the board and staff created a values and mission statement and provided comprehensive guidelines for grant seekers.
-In 2003, the Fund established its Preliminary Proposal process and added services for immigrants and refugees, and workforce development to its fields of interest.
+In 2001, the board and staff created a values and mission statement and provided comprehensive guidelines for grantseekers.
+In 2003, the Fund established its Preliminary Proposal process and added services for immigrants and refugees and workforce development to its fields of interest.
 Later, music education became a focus in Seattle.
 The Fund announced a five-year exit strategy for Seattle in 2017, and the final grants will conclude in 2021.

-The members, directors and staff of The Clowes Fund are committed to open and informative interaction with grantees, grant seekers and the communities they serve.
-In the fall of 2010, the Fund commissioned The Center for Effective Philanthropy in Cambridge, Massachusetts, to conduct an anonymous survey of grantees in order to evaluate perceptions of the foundation's performance.
+The members, directors and staff of the Fund are committed to open and informative interaction with grantees, grantseekers and the communities they serve.
+In the spring of 2017, the Fund commissioned The Center for Effective Philanthropy in Cambridge, Massachusetts, to conduct the Fund's third anonymous survey of grantees in order to evaluate perceptions of the foundation's performance.
 The resulting Grantee Perception Report (GPR) shows that overall the Fund continues to receive ratings from its grantees that are more positive than the typical foundation, yet we are intent upon continual improvement; GPR results are posted here.

 The foundation developed its plan for the next decade and marked a new era by hiring its first New England-based program officer in 2013.
 Led by a Futures Task Force appointed in 2018, the board affirmed its commitment to grantmaking in Indiana and New England for at least the next 10 years.
-Meanwhile, we are looking forward to the celebration of two significant anniversaries in 2021 -- 50 years of the Clowes Collection at the IMA and the centennial of insulin.
+Meanwhile, we are looking forward to the celebration of two significant anniversaries in 2021 -- 50 years of the Clowes Collection at the IMA, now known as Newfields, and the centennial of insulin.